Kitty Hart’s Heroic Insights: Sharing Marketing Wisdom and Event Planning Tips on Legacy Leaders Podcast

 Brand activation: make an impression

 Brand activation events are a creative way to build brand awareness and loyalty.
 Events are an effective tool for generating interest and increasing sales, but more importantly – cultivating long-lasting relationships.
 To help your brand activation to stand out, you might consider partnering with entertainers and opinion leaders to create fun and interactive experiences that promote brand affinity.
-You might also use data visualization tools to highlight meaningful insights in a live setting.
+You might also use data visualization tools to highlight meaningful insights in an in-person setting.

 Pop-ups: generate buzz